Ada-Developers-Academy/core-unit-1/exception-handling/raising-and-handling-exceptions.md

 The code execution of the code above is as follows:

-1. First, the Python interpreter says "Okay, the function ` ` is defined."
+1. First, the Python interpreter says "Okay, the function `calculate_circumference` is defined."
-1. Then, the Python interpreter calls ` `
+1. Then, the Python interpreter calls `calculate_circumference`.
 1. We enter the `try` clause
-1. Then, the Python interpreter executes ` `.
-This line of code raises an exception
+1. Then, the Python interpreter executes `circumference = 2*3.14*radius`.
+This line of code raises an exception.
-1. We skip the rest of the `try` clause, and then check if the exception is a ` `
+1. We skip the rest of the `try` clause, and then check if the exception is a `TypeError `.
-1. The exception is a ` `, so we enter the `except` clause.
-There is a new variable ` `, whose value is the Exception raised.
+1. The exception is a `TypeError`, so we enter the `except` clause.
+There is a new variable `err`, whose value is the Exception raised.
 1. Then, we print the exception with a message.
 We could do other stuff too!
 1. Finally, we exit this whole thing.